The Elevation of the Cross (Rubens)

 The Elevation of the Cross (also called The Raising of the Cross) is the name of two paintings, a very large triptych in oil on panel and a much smaller oil on paper painting.
 Both pieces were painted by the Flemish artist Peter Paul Rubens in Antwerp, Belgium, the original in 1610 and the latter in 1638.
+The original is a winged altarpiece, with the outside of the hinged wings also painted.
+These can be folded over the central panel, giving an 'open view' and a 'closed view'.

-The original is in the Cathedral of Our Lady, as the Catholic church for which it was painted has been destroyed.
+The original is in the Cathedral of Our Lady in Antwerp, as the church for which it was painted has been destroyed.
 The smaller version is now in the Art Gallery of Ontario, Canada.
 Another smaller triptych with a different composition, and an oil study, are in the Louvre in Paris.

 Peter Paul Rubens painted the triptych The Elevation of the Cross after returning to Antwerp from Italy in 1610–1611 as commissioned by the church authorities of the Church of St. Walburga.
 Cornelis van der Geest, a wealthy merchant and churchwarden of the Catholic Church of St. Walburga, secured this commission for Rubens and funded the majority of the project.
-Under Napoleon's rule, the emperor took the painting, along with Peter Paul Rubens's The Descent from the Cross, to Paris.
-The paintings were returned to Antwerp in 1815, but since the Catholic Church of St. Walburga had been destroyed, they were placed in the Cathedral of Our Lady in Antwerp instead.

 The Antwerp triptych was positioned above the high altar preceded by a set of stairs, making it visible from a great distance in the vast Gothic cathedral of St. Walburga.
 This height was unusual for an altarpiece indicating its important presence in St. Walburga.
 While Rubens' triptych was present in St. Walburga, the painting was surrounded on all sides by images of God the Father, Christ, angels, and at the top of the structure was a gilded wooden pelican, which was a common representation of Christ's redemptive sacrifice, based on the ancient legend that the pelican hacked his brood to death in a first rage, but then brought them back to life with his own blood.